Helmholtz-AI-Energy/perun/docs/install.rst

     $ pip install https://github.com/Helmholtz-AI-Energy/perun

-If you are going to work with MPI, you can install it as an extra dependecy.
+If you are going to work with MPI or GPUs, you can install it as extra dependencies.

 .. code-block:: console

-    $ pip install perun[mpi]
+    $ pip install perun[mpi, nvidia, rocm]

 If you want to get the source code and modify it, you can clone the source code using git.